mucel/Quantifying_bias_in_ai/README.md

     Large Language Models:
         BERT or ChatGPT

+* Reinforcement Learning regarding the mitigation of biases is quite interesting in training LLM’s.
+As it does not mitigate the biases, but only helps the user not gain unwanted answers.

 ##### A tentative list of milestones for the project
 Add here a sketch of your planning for the coming weeks.
 Please mention who does what.